cms-sw/cmssw/PhysicsTools/PyTorchAlpaka/README.md

 Examples demonstrating the interoperability of PyTorch with Alpaka in the CMSSW environment can be found in the [PyTorchAlpakaTest](../PyTorchAlpakaTest) directory.
 The basic test pipeline includes:
 - *SimpleNet* composed with few Dense layers, that operate on SoA style portable data structures
+- *SimpleNet* composed with few Dense layers, that operate on SoA style portable data structures.
+It provides also an example for Runtime FP16 conversion.
 - *SimpleNetMiniBatch*, providing and example of inference perfomed in mini-batches
 - *MaskedNet* shows how to use multiple input data with `Eigen::Vector` and `SOA_SCALAR`
 - *TinyResNet* emulate more complex scenario with `Eigen::Matrix` and how one can implement image-like Tensor implementation